joeybenenati/js-challenge/README.md

 - Instant search filter for all contact fields
 - Edit and remove existing contacts

+To run the app:

-Running the app (Meteor must be installed):
+- Meteor must be installed

 ```
 cd js-challenge/contacts-keeper